1xN or Nx1 Array

 <function>(nRows,nColumns)

-<function>(nRows/Columns) %if square matrix
+OR<function>(nRows/Columns) %if square matrix

 Random matrices